-You can get access to the best of US-television with NOW TV, including HBO exclusives and thousands of new films on channels like Sky Atlantic and Sky Cinema.
+You can get access to the best of US television with NOW, including HBO exclusives and thousands of new films on channels like Sky Atlantic and Sky Cinema.

 With a lot of the free content that was previously available on BBC iPlayer and on the ITV Hub migrating to Britbox, you might be considering getting yourself a monthly subscription.
 The good news is that Britbox has all that great classic British content in one place.
 And you can try the service out for free for seven days.

 You can get streaming services for free when you sign up with certain mobile networks or when you purchase a new handset from certain manufacturers.